 After orgasm, most men need some downtime to rest, recover and regain an interest in sexual intercourse.
-This point is named the arousal time a period during which you turn from being actively excited by and engaged in sexual intercourse to feeling fatigued and unable to succeed in orgasm again.
+This point is named the arousal time a period.
+Which you turn from being actively excited by and engaged in sexual intercourse to feeling fatigued and unable to succeed in orgasm again.

 Both men and ladies experience a refractory time after orgasm.
 However, the refractory time in males is the most physically obvious of the 2, as most men physically can’t get an erection during this period.
-The length of the arousal period varies drastically between men, with some guys needing a couple of minutes to recover from sexual intercourse and some needing hours.
+The length of the arousal period varies drastically between men.
+With some guys need a couple of minutes to recover from sexual intercourse and some needing hours.

 One factor that’s closely linked to the length of the arousal period is age.
 Many times, younger men tend to possess shorter refractory periods than older men, although the link between age and the refractory period isn’t very accurate.